• Link to Facebook

 Although Texas allows common-law marriage, few know what it takes to be common-law married.
 But, when you successfully get married through common law, how do you get a common-law marriage divorce?
 Since a common-law marriage is legally valid, common-law divorce works like an ordinary divorce, except that you may first have to prove the marriage exists.

-The lawyers at The Larson Law Office can work with you to determine whether you meet the common-law marriage requirements.
+The Houston Divorce Attorneys at The Larson Law Office can work with you to determine whether you meet the common-law marriage requirements.
 Regardless, we can help you find a way forward, offering tailored, honest advice and direct, responsive service.
 Reach out to get started today.

 How Do You Become Common Law Married?